 A copper penny carrot salad recipe made with fresh cooked carrot, onion and green peppers and coated with a tangy tomato sauce flavored with mustard, vinegar and Worcestershire.
 Serve for brunch or dinner.
-Find more salad selections like this carrot salad recipe here.

 This is a tasty and colorful cold salad you can serve for lunch or dinner.
 This side dish will brighten up your meal and provide a savory component to other items you are serving.

 The reason it is called a copper penny salad is because of the tomato soup in the recipe.
 It is also referred to as copper pennies.
 It turns the bright orange carrots a darker orange-copper color.
 The green pepper and onion also add a nice contrast.

 You get a savory nice tang from the mustard, vinegar, and Worcestershire sauce and it marinates into the cooked carrots quite well.